Gizmo2500/Dog_vision_model/README.md

 # Dog_vision_model
 Computer vision model to detect dog breeds based on an image.
 This model was created by using TensorFlow, Scikit-learn, Pandas, NumPy, and Matplotlib.

-**Note** This notebook was generated in a Windows 10 WSL2 (Unbuntu) VM PowerShell terminal using miniconda, and it was optimized to use a GPU with a max memory usage of 6 GB.
+**Note** This notebook was generated in a Windows 10 WSL2 (Ubuntu) VM PowerShell terminal using miniconda, and it was optimized to use a GPU with a max memory usage of 6 GB.
 You can adjust the max GPU usage if you have more available GPU memory.

 # 🐕 End-to-end Multi-class Dog Breed Classification